MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 - **What are the reliability requirements for the platform?**

    Serve layer APIs are production resources, so you should apply the same reliability requirements to them that you apply to other workload flows that match their [criticality](/azure/well-architected/reliability/identify-flows) rating.
-If their criticality requires high availability, your hosting platform should support availability zones or a multi-region design.
+If their criticality requires high availability, your hosting platform should support availability zones or a multiregion design.

 - **What networking controls are required for the platform?**